 Oak Grove School (Rosenwald)

-For guests that are interested in the history and culture of the area, the Oak Grove School is nearby the Chickasaw State Park.
+If you want to learn even more about the history and culture of the area, the Oak Grove School is located nearby Chickasaw State Park.
 This two-room school was built in 1925 by Julius Rosenwald and the surrounding community for the education of minority children.
-The school is on the National Register of Historic Places and was designed in the Mid-19th Century Revival style.
-The school is open by appointment and the private owner may be reached via phone for appointments if you wish to take a tour.
+The school is on the National Register of Historic Places and was designed in the mid-19th century Gothic Revival style.
+The school is open by appointment, and the private owner may be reached via phone for appointments if you wish to take a tour.